Ofsted

 Phonics

 At Buckingham Primary School, we believe that all our children can become fluent readers and writers.
-To support this, we have chosen to use Time for Phonics as our systematic synthetic phonics scheme see this link for more information https://timeforphonics.co.uk/
+To support this, we have chosen to use Time for Phonics as our systematic synthetic phonics scheme.
+Useful guidance can be found here:

 The term ‘synthetic’ is used to refer to the way that we combine the sounds to make a whole word.
 For example, by blending the individual phonemes, s-a-t makes the word ‘sat’.